blaisebuyum/geolocation/README.md

-# geolocation
+# patients_geolocation
-this project is develop in java to allow patients to see doctors depending on their locations.
+Project to locate patients in order to facilitate their home appointments by medical specialists